Kirk and Uhura's kiss

-In the episode of Star Trek: The Original Series titled "Plato's Stepchildren", season 3 episode 10, first broadcast November 22, 1968, Uhura (played by black actress Nichelle Nichols) and Captain Kirk (played by white actor William Shatner) kiss.
-The episode is often—incorrectly—cited as the first example of an interracial kiss on television.
+In the episode of Star Trek: The Original Series titled "Plato's Stepchildren", season 3 episode 10, first broadcast November 22, 1968, Uhura (played by Afro-American actress Nichelle Nichols) and Captain Kirk (played by white actor William Shatner) kiss.
+The episode is often cited—incorrectly—as the first interracial kiss on television.
+It was, however, the first instance in which a kiss between a black person and a white person on U.S. television was scripted, as an earlier kiss on Movin' with Nancy was unscripted.
+The episode aired one year after the U.S. Supreme Court struck down nationwide laws prohibiting interracial marriage.

-Background

-The first interracial kiss on television is debated, with several examples identified in the 1950s.
-For example, Shatner had another interracial kiss more than 10 years earlier on a 1958 episode of The Ed Sullivan Show, when he kissed France Nuyen, a person of Asian ancestry.
-This was during a scene from the Broadway production of The World of Suzie Wong.